The Salty Bible

 Number of a track on a medium, not padded. |

-TRACKTOTAL |
+TRACKTOTALTOTALTRACKS |

 Disc scoped, single-valued

-Total count of tracks on a medium, not padded. |
+Total count of tracks on a medium, not padded.
+Either one of these tags is fine, ideally both for compatibility and consistency as some taggers also always write both. |

 URL |